GoogleCloudPlatform/marketplace-k8s-app-tools/README.md

       build application containers
     * `app.Makefile` defines 2 main targets to manage the lifecycle of the application on the cluster in a target namespace: `make app/install` and `make app/uninstall`.
+    * `app.Makefile` also defines an utility target to validate the overall funcionality of the application, `make app/verify`.

 * `crd.Makefile`: Include this to expose `make crd/install` and `make crd/uninstall`.